IVLIVS-III/dart_python_ffi/packages/python_ffi_dart/README.md

 ## Limitations

-This package expects the Python dynamic library (Python 3.11) to be installed on the system in the default location (`"/Library/Frameworks/Python.framework/Versions/3.11/Python"`).
+On macOS this package expects the Python dynamic library (Python 3.11) to be installed on the system in the default location (`"/Library/Frameworks/Python.framework/Versions/3.11/Python"`).
 You can override this by specifying `libpath` when calling `PythonFfiDart.instance.initialize()`.